At a Glance

 The predicted salary is between 23557 - 23557 £ per year.

-Location: Dunstable – Central Bedfordshire College, Kingsway Campus.
+Location: Central Bedfordshire College – Dunstable Kingsway Campus

 About The Role

-- Student‑Focused Support – Provide frontline assistance to learners and staff, helping them access and use both physical and digital resources.
+- Student‑Focused Support – Provide frontline assistance to learners and staff, helping them access and use physical and digital resources while promoting independent study and academic success.

-- Learning Skills Development – Deliver one‑to‑one and group sessions to support research, literacy and study skills.
+- Learning Skills Development – Deliver engaging one‑to‑one and group sessions to support research, literacy, and study skills, tailored to diverse learner needs.

-- Library Operations & Environment – Manage day‑to‑day library functions, maintain a welcoming space, and contribute to displays and promotional activities.
+- Library Operations & Environment – Manage day‑to‑day library functions, maintain a welcoming and inclusive space, and contribute to displays and promotional activities.

-- Collaboration & Engagement – Work with curriculum teams across campuses to ensure resource relevance and support wider college initiatives.
+- Collaboration & Engagement – Work with curriculum teams and across campuses to ensure resource relevance, share best practice, and support wider college initiatives.

-- Compliance & Professionalism – Uphold safeguarding, EDI, health and safety and participate in training and development.
+- Compliance & Professionalism – Uphold safeguarding, EDI, health & safety, and participate in training and development to continuously improve service quality.

 About You

-- Qualifications – GCSE (Grade A–C) Maths and English; confident with Windows applications, online research and a willingness to develop digital skills.
+- Qualifications & IT Skills – Good general education including GCSEs (Grade A‑C) in Maths and English; confident with Windows applications, online research, and willing to develop new digital skills.

-- Experience – Group training delivery, understanding of Equality & Diversity and learner behaviour management.
+- Experience & Knowledge – Experience delivering group sessions or training, strong understanding of Equality & Diversity, and ability to manage learner behaviour effectively.

-- Attributes – Reliable, self‑motivated, organised, calm under pressure, able to work independently and in a team.
+- Personal Attributes – Reliable, self‑motivated, organised, and calm under pressure; able to work independently and as part of a collaborative team.

-- Flexibility – Willing to work evenings/weekends when required, travel across sites and uphold safeguarding, health & safety standards.
+- Flexibility & Commitment – Willing to work evenings/weekends when required, travel across sites, and uphold Bedford College Group’s values, safeguarding, and health & safety standards.

 #J-18808-Ljbffr